OpenFAST/openfast/docs/source/user/subdyn/input_files.rst

 identifier for the table entry and must be unique for a given table entry.

-A sample SubDyn primary input file is given in Appendix A.
+A sample SubDyn primary input file is given in :numref:`sd_appendix_A`.

 The input file begins with two lines of header information, which is for the user but is not used by the software.